qti3e/slye/README.md

 | <img src="screenshots/1.png"> | <img src="screenshots/2.png"> | <img src="screenshots/3.png"> |
 | <img src="screenshots/4.png"> | <img src="screenshots/5.png"> | <img src="screenshots/6.png"> |

+# Demo

+There is a [web demo](https://qti3e.github.io/Slye/app.html) available if you want to try it first.
+(Not all of the functionalities are implemented in the demo.)

 ## Directory structure

 There are 3 main units in this project, `core`, `frontend` and `electron`.